 Be sure not to miss any of the following annual events in Stuttgart:

 Stuttgart Spring Festival

 Attracting around 1,5 million visitors every year, Stuttgart’s Frühlingsfest (Spring Festival) takes place from mid-April to May in the Cannstatter Wasen fairgrounds.
 Entertainment is provided in the form of confectionery stands, fairground rides and sideshows.
-Of course, there are beer tents as well.
+Of course, there is plenty of German beer and beer tents as well.

 Knights Tournament and Market

 Calling all medieval history enthusiasts!
 The yearly Knights Tournament in June pays homage to bygone times with a spectacular programme of jousting tournaments, acrobatics, music and fire shows.
 Reenactments provide insight into daily life in the Middle Ages, with demonstrations of forging, weaving, instrument-making and carving.
 There is also a market where craftsmen and traders sell handmade produce.